-- Combine chicken broth, water, carrots, celery, the package of dry rice and seasoning packet (included in box) into a slow cooker.
+- Add chicken broth, water, carrots, celery, wild rice, seasoning packet (included in box) into the insert of the slow cooker.
 Stir together and put chicken breasts inside.

-- Cover with lid and cook on low for 6-8 hours.
+- Cover with lid and cook on LOW for 6-7 hours.

 - When done cooking take out chicken breasts and shred with two forks.
 Return back to the slow cooker.

 - In small bowl combine the flour, salt, and pepper.

 - In a medium saucepan over medium high heat, melt the butter.
 Add in the flour mixture and stir with a whisk.
 Cook for 30 seconds, stirring constantly.

 - Slowly add in the half & half milk, while whisking constantly, until smooth and incorporated.
 Cook and stir for a few minutes until slightly thickened.
 This won't take long.

 - Pour into the slow cooker, stir together to combine, and let cook on low for an additional 30 minutes before serving.